The Best Japanese Learning Software

 Learning Japanese requires perseverance, hard work, motivation, and daily practice.
-The best way to get daily practice is language immersion and being forced to speak Japanese in everyday life situations.
+The best way to get daily practice is language immersion: that means speaking Japanese in everyday life situations.

 But is that really the only way to reach your goals?

 The answer is simple: definitely not!
-Luckily, technological advances have given us the possibility to learn through great software tools that offer the students time, flexibility and an endless amount of information.
+Luckily, technological advances have given us the opportunity to learn through great software that offers students time, flexibility, and an endless amount of information.

-Language learning software is a great innovation, but as with any other product, we have to know what to look for before jumping into Japanese learning software.
-By considering everything that is needed to learn a language quickly and effectively, it's possible to develop a list of the top characteristics needed for the ideal language learning software program.
+Language learning software is a great innovation, but as with any other product, it's a good idea to do some research before making a purchase.
+By considering everything that is needed to learn a language quickly and effectively, it's possible to develop a list of the top characteristics needed for the ideal language learning software.

 Resources for further reading: